ankit-chaubey/ferobot/docs/contributing.rst

 Contributing
 ============

-Contributions are welcome. ferobot is an auto-generated Telegram Bot API library for Rust — understanding the architecture will help you contribute effectively.
+Contributions are welcome. ferobot is an auto-generated Telegram Bot API library for Rust;
+understanding the architecture will help you contribute effectively.

 Architecture